Internal Career Moves: A Talent Acquisition Strategy for Closing the Talent Gap

 A recent survey revealed that 45% of college graduates would stay at a job for two years or less.
 By the age of 35, a quarter of workers will have held at least five or more positions.
 With unemployment at a historic low and attrition rates at a high backed by “the great resignation trend,” employees dissatisfied with their career development can leave a company and land a new job with a salary increase.

-Career pathing is a win-win situation for both employers and employees.
+Effective talent acquisition strategies must account for these trends, while career pathing remains a win-win situation for both employers and employees.

 Employers can align employees’ career goals with their strategic goals to navigate challenging business situations.
 It can help employers retain quality talent and reduce hiring costs significantly while empowering employees for a better future.
 Doing this would also result in discovering skills gaps and giving way to reskilling efforts to stay relevant in the market.